 - Research conducted at: Universiteit van Amsterdam

-Chapter 2: Dosimetric advantages of a clinical daily adaptive plan selection strategy compared with a non-adaptive strategy in cervical cancer radiation therapy (Embargo until 05 July 2018)
+Chapter 2: Dosimetric advantages of a clinical daily adaptive plan selection strategy compared with a non-adaptive strategy in cervical cancer radiation therapy (Embargo up to and including 05 July 2018)

 Chapter 7: Should excluding uninvaded uterine tissue be combined with proton therapy for cervical cancer?
-(Embargo until 05 July 2018)
+(Embargo up to and including 05 July 2018)

 If you believe that digital publication of certain material infringes any of your rights or (privacy) interests, please let the Library know, stating your reasons.
 In case of a legitimate complaint, the Library will make the material inaccessible and/or remove it from the website.
 Please Ask the Library, or send a letter to: Library of the University of Amsterdam, Secretariat, Singel 425, 1012 WP Amsterdam, The Netherlands.
 You will be contacted as soon as possible.